Programs and Activities

 - The ACG Health Equity Research Award

-The Young Physician Leadership Scholars Program is an intensive program that provides a focused cohort of young GI clinicians the opportunity to build foundational leadership and advocacy skill and to develop executive decision-making capabilities.
-Motivated young physicians are brought together to exchange ideas as they work to enhance critical thinking and comprehend organizational behavior.
+The Early Career Leadership Program is an intensive program that provides a focused cohort of early career GI clinicians the opportunity to build foundational leadership and advocacy skill and to develop executive decision-making capabilities.
+Motivated early career physicians are brought together to exchange ideas as they work to enhance critical thinking and comprehend organizational behavior.
 The program combines online learning, participation in legislative advocacy, and live course work at the ACG Annual Meeting.

 ACG Edgar Achkar Visiting Professorship Program